Aayushipandey54/Desktop_Assistant/README.md

 ## Conclusion:

-🌟 Vidur serves as a testament to proactive problem-solving, blending technology and convenience to create a personalized digital companion for enhanced productivity.
+🌟 Yujit serves as a testament to proactive problem-solving, blending technology and convenience to create a personalized digital companion for enhanced productivity.